 What does a diagnostic medical sonographer do?

-A diagnostic medical sonographer uses imaging equipment and soundwaves to form images of many parts of the body, known as ultrasounds.
+A diagnostic medical sonographer, also known simply as a sonographer, uses imaging equipment and soundwaves to form images of many parts of the body, known as ultrasounds.
+They are trained to acquire and analyze these sonographic images.
 These images are used to help doctors diagnose and treat many medical conditions.

 Career outlook for a diagnostic medical sonographer

-With additional training and education, some sonographers may move into supervisory positions or become an advanced sonographer.
+With additional training and education, some sonographers may move into supervisory positions or become advanced sonographers.
 Earning an advanced degree will allow some sonographers to become educators and researchers.